ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

    sample should be available until the response is received: as a result the device may have to maintain multiple samples and make them available at the different URIs.

     From:  VDM.
     To: Application.
-   when: When capture event completed at VDM, it sends this request to application.
+    When: When capture event completed at VDM, it sends this request to application.

 ```
 <DeviceEventRequest requestId="">